-Until they broke my budget.
-Not fun spending $5-$10 a week on those things.
-It adds up, really.
-Essential oil diffusers were nice, but they didn’t have the same power to reach more areas of my home.
-The diffusers were more suited to one room.
+On the other hand, essential oil diffusers were nice, but they didn’t have the same power to reach more areas of my home.
+The diffusers were more suited for one room.
 What to do?

-1/2 cup cocoa butter, filling the measuring cup with the solid chunks is fine. (you can get that here)
+- 1/2 cup cocoa butter filling the measuring cup with the solid chunks is fine

 - In a double boiler, gently melt the beeswax and cocoa butter together.

-- Once they are melted, stir completely to combine and add essential oils.
+- Once they are melted, stir completely to combine.

-- Store the tarts in a jar with a tight fitting lid to keep fragrance from fading.
+Store the tarts in a jar with a tight fitting lid to keep the fragrance from fading.

-Do you have a scentsy or other wax tart warmer?
-What scents will you try to make first?
+Do you have a scentsy or another wax tart warmer?
+What scents will you try first?
 Be sure to pin this for later!